Module 3 - Career Strategies

 Some authors have observed that it’s this sense of control, coupled with immense drive and OCD tendencies, that made Steve Job such a notoriously irascible man.

-4. Sense of Power
+4. Power Craving

 And, last but not least, let’s be honest: in the short run aggression often works.